rameshparajuli/html-practice/README.md

 - A browser does not display the HTML tags, but uses them to determine how to display the document.
 - An HTML element is defined by a start tag, some content, and an end tag.
 - HTML is Not Case Sensitive
+- The <hr> tag is an empty tag, which means that it has no end tag.
 </details>

 ​